GSA/Section508.gov/_pages/test/2024-08-28-test-checklist-email.md

     </tr>
     <tr>
       <td>Color Contrast</td>
-      <td>Ensure that normal sized text (and images of text) on a background has a 4.5:1 contrast ratio.</td>
+      <td>Ensure that normal-sized text and images of text on a background have a 4.5:1 contrast ratio.</td>
     </tr>
     <tr>
       <td>Color Only</td>
-      <td>Charts, graphs and other images that use color to convey meaning have another visual element (like a symbol or text) to convey the same meaning.</td>
+      <td>Charts, graphs and other images that use color to convey meaning have another visual element like a symbol or text to convey the same meaning.</td>
     </tr>
     <tr>
       <td>File Attachments</td>